 Bravelle is often used together with other fertility drugs and treatments.
 These treatments can cost thousands of dollars, but the makers of Bravelle only reimbursed women for their out-of-pocket costs of the Bravelle injection.
 That meant some women were still out thousands of dollars for other fertility treatments that were also rendered ineffective.

 Not only did women and their partner’s lose money and suffer the emotional toll infertility can take, they also put themselves at risk for serious, potentially life-threatening and life-altering side effects.

 Filing a lawsuit against the makers of Bravelle can take you one step closer to getting back what you lost.
-The lawyers at Hood National Law Group are currently investigating claims that Bravelle put women at an unnecessary risk for serious side effects.
+The lawyers at National Injury Help are currently investigating claims that Bravelle put women at an unnecessary risk for serious side effects.
 If you or someone you love used Bravelle, you may be entitled to compensation.
 Call National Injury Help today at 1-800-214-1010 for a free consultation, or use the form on the right-hand side of your screen.

 Bravelle Lawsuit Attorneys & lawyers Settlements Claims Class Action page updated on March 2, 2017